 - failing to obey a court order.

-4. Can a person bail out of jail while awaiting a probation violation hearing?
+4. Can I bail out of jail while awaiting a probation violation hearing?

-A person may or may not be able to bail out of jail on a probation violation.
+You may or may not be able to bail out of jail after violating probationary terms.
 Sometimes the judge will issue a “no bail hold.”
 Other times the judge may set bail.
-Still other times the judge may release the person just on a promise to return to court for the hearing.
+Still other times the judge finds it is appropriate to release you just on a promise to return to court for the hearing.

 In most states, bail is allowed if:

-- the alleged violation is less serious in nature, or
+- the nature of the violation alleged is less serious, or

-- the defendant is in compliance with most of hir or her other terms and conditions.
+- you are in compliance with most of your other terms and conditions.

-In most other cases, though, bail will likely be denied.
+Though in most other cases, bail will likely be denied.

 There are special evidentiary rules at PVHs.

-In criminal trials, the standard of proof is beyond a reasonable doubt.
-This means a prosecutor must prove that a defendant is:
+In criminal trials, the standard of proof is that you committed a crime beyond a reasonable doubt.
+At PVHs, prosecutors have a lower burden of proof: All they have to show is:

-In addition, hearsay evidence is generally admissible at probation violation hearings.
+In addition, hearsay evidence is generally admissible at PVHs.
 This is not true with a criminal trial.

 The legal definition of hearsay is a statement that: